web-infra-dev/rspack-website/docs/en/blog/announcing-0.2.md

 We have restructured the existing implementation of `SplitChunksPlugin` in Rspack, making the behavior of `SplitChunksPlugin` more predictable and reducing the cost of troubleshooting related issues.

-After the restructuring, we are confident to implement more new features on `SplitChunksPlugin`.
-We are pleased to announce that in version 0.2, `SplitChunksPlugin` supports the following configuration items:
+After the restructuring, we are confident to implement more features on SplitChunksPlugin.
+We are pleased to announce that in version 0.2, SplitChunksPlugin supports the following configuration options:

 - `splitChunks.maxSize`
 - `splitChunks.maxAsyncSize`